 Just because it’s winter doesn’t mean you can’t lighten up your hair!
-We think bleach can be your friend all year long.
+We think lighter hues can be a great option all year long.
 When it comes to winter balayage, you simply have to choose a color that fits the season!
-We’ve got so many balayage color favorites that we can’t pick our number one.
-You can go for anything from mauve tones to the perfect amber shade.
+We’ve got so many balayage color favorites that we can’t pick just one.
 Read on to check out five of our favorite winter balayage hair colors.

 Different Winter Balayage Colors To Try This Season